wardle/pc4/README.md

   user centric views of the same data.
 * different semantics for reading data comparing to writing data; we read using a graph API across disparate federated datasets and write using an event model.

-The server provides a loose coupling of services under a single server, with a graph API provided by [pathom3](https://github.com/wilkerlucio/pathom3), composing multiple backend libraries.
+The workbench provides a loose coupling of services under a single server, with a graph API provided by [pathom3](https://github.com/wilkerlucio/pathom3), composing multiple backend libraries.

-It is designed to support lightweight client applications which send declarative events via an endpoint `/api` once authenticated.

 It provides the following integrations: